arnicas/interactive-vis-course/Week8/README.md

 d3.selection.prototype.moveToFront = function() {
       return this.each(function(){
         this.parentNode.appendChild(this);
+    });
+}

 // invoke with a d3 selection -- remember, "this" is what your mouse is over! d3.select(this).moveToFront();
 ````

+You can see this implemented in [multiple_lines_voronoi.html](../Week7/multiple_lines_voronoi.html).
+In order to get it to work with the voronoi, I had to create a parent container "group" (g#lines) for the lines (and text labels), because that's the parentNode we want to work within for moving things to the front.
+(Otherwise, we will move lines on top of the voronoi grid, which messes up mouseovers and other things.)

 ### Getting to a Parent Selection / Sibling Selection